-Short version of the forum rules (for explanations, see the detailed version below):
+Short version of the Forum rules (a more detailed version is given below)

-- Keep all posts civil and courteous at all times (friendly debate is encouraged).
+- Keep all posts friendly, civil and courteous at all times (friendly debate is encouraged).

 - Try to not feel offended when another person uses wording that may sound offensive but was most likely not meant to be.

-- Do not make “one liner” or short “half sentence” posts, as they are usually quite pointless.
+- Do not make “one liner” or short “half sentence” posts.

-- Do not write a post just containing the words “Thank you”, as this is also usually quite pointless and not very interesting for the other readers.
+- Do not write a post just containing the words “Thank you”.

-- Do add some basic information (such as location, employer, website) to your personal forum profile.
+- Do add some basic information to your forum profile.
 Some introductory sentences about yourself at the beginning of your first post are also highly recommended.

 - Do not resort to “thread bumping”, which is the act of posting in a thread with the sole goal of getting it back to the top of the thread list.

 - Do not post the same post to multiple categories of the forum.

 - Do not write “off-topic” posts, i.e. posts with insufficient relationship to sustainable sanitation.